iSECPartners/Introspy-Android/README.md

 #### Reporting

-Relevant data including potential issues related to the APIs hooked is dumped in a database and in the system logs.
+* Relevant data including potential issues related to the APIs hooked is dumped in a database and in the system logs.
 You can do the following commands to display them:

-Display the complete logs:
+* Display the complete logs:

         adb logcat -s "Instrospy"

-Display potential issues in logs:
+* Display potential issues:

-	adb logcat -s "Instrospy:W"
+        adb logcat -s "Instrospy"

-Use the Android version of the analyzer (TBD, it will be pushed to a different github repository soon) to generate an HTML formatted report.
+* Use the Android version of the analyzer (TBD, it will be pushed to a different github repository soon) to generate an HTML formatted report.

 ### Display relevant call stacks